 3. A maternity gown: Despite already losing a little bit of your baby bump, you’ll still have some of that belly there.
 You’ll also want to cover up quickly and easily after birth, something lightweight and not too tight.

 4. Thick Socks: One thing I was never told in my first labour is how cold your feet get, even in the height of summer!
 While it may not be attractive when you’re naked from the waist down – snuggly socks will make the world a better place.
 Trust me.

 5. Spray Water Bottle: If you are labouring in the Summer, you may feel the heat affects you far more than usual.
 To stay cool and feel hydrated, take a spray water bottle, your partner can spritz you between contractions, or you can spray him directly in the eye if he winds you up.

-6. Makeup Bag: This maybe just for the vain, but I can’t go anywhere without a tinted moisturiser and a mascara… And lots and lots of moisturiser!
+6. Makeup Bag: This may be just for the vain, but I can’t go anywhere without a tinted moisturiser and mascara… And lots and lots of moisturiser!
 You may be a new Mum, but you’re still you.

 7. Mama TENS: Although I want to use this labouring at home, I have decided to pack my TENS machine, so I know exactly where it is.
 Don’t forget to check the batteries, take a spare set and know how to use it before it’s in your bag!
 I made this mistake with my first labour… Reading instructions and arguing with the other half in the middle of a contraction was INFURIATING!

 8. Energy sweets, food & drink: I always go for Ginger Nut biscuits; ginger eases nausea, and they are hard to bite down on should you be munching when a contraction pops up!
 I also like the Lucozade energy sweets and Mentos Soft Mints as they instantly hydrate a dry mouth from the gas and air.